Stress Management: Practicing Yoga to Relax

 Reclining bound angle pose

-For this pose, you may need to use props to get the full benefits.
+For the reclining bound angle pose, you may need to use props to get the full benefits.
 A prop is something you use to support different parts of your body in a yoga pose.
 You can buy yoga props, such as blocks or bolsters (large hard pillows).
 Or you can use items that you have at home, such as pillows or blankets.

 When you do this pose for the first time, take the time to adjust your props so that you can completely relax when you are in the pose.
 If the pose makes you tense or uncomfortable, use props.
 You may want to use one or more of the following props: